Neochic/Woodlets/README.md

    Learn [how to create custom widgets](docs/widgets.md).
 7. Add your new widget to the allowed widgets configuration of your page template column.
 8. Create or edit a page and use your new page layout to test your widget in backend and frontend.

-For the creation of new Woodlets themes you may download the ["Woodlets Seed"-Theme](https://github.com/Neochic/Woodlets-Seed) instead of starting from scratch.
-It might also be a good idea to take a look at the ["Woodlets Example"-Theme](https://github.com/Neochic/Woodlets-Example).

 ### Further Reading:
 * [Widgets](docs/widgets.md)